-No funeral leave will be allowed if the employee is on vacation, sick leave for illness, lay-offs, or any other leave of absence.
+Benefit.
+In the event of a death in the employee's "Priority Family, "Immediate Family" or "Other Relative", the employee shall be allowed scheduled time off without loss of pay or sick leave credits.
+No paid funeral leave will be allowed if the employee is on vacation, sick leave for illness, lay-offs, or any other paid or unpaid leave of absence